-A weekend away in Snowdonia in the late 70’s opened his eyes to other possibilities and he began to restrict his climbing activity to trips to Wales, the Lakes and the highlands and islands of Scotland, gradually extending his skills to include winter snow and ice climbing.
+Terry was 23 years old when he climbed his first routes in the Peak District and his climbing career soon peaked at leading v.diffs!
+After a few years of being dragged up harder routes, he decided that the life of a 'crag rat' was not for him.
+A weekend in Snowdonia in the late 1970s opened his eyes to other possibilities and he began to restrict his climbing activity to trips to Wales, the Lakes and the highlands and islands of Scotland, gradually extending his skills to include winter snow and ice-climbing.
 As he got older, the combination of a walk into the mountains, followed by a few hundred feet of steady scrambling to reach the summit, became his idea of a good day out.
-Adding some wild camping to the mix, to allow for a longer stay in the mountain environment, eventually became his preferred way of spending time in the outdoors.
-Fortunately his friend Tom, who he met through mutual friends about thirty years ago, developed a similar outlook and together they have shared some great mountain experiences throughout the UK.
+Over the past 45 years he has spent many a day on the crags and moors of the Peak District.